 During Key Stage 5, also known as Sixth Form or College, students take a more intensive curriculum covering specific subjects such as math and physics to gain A-level certificates.
 Alternatively, they take the International Baccalaureate curriculum (IB), which is recognized as equivalent to A level, or undertake NVQ/BTEC vocational qualifications.
 The stage lasts two years.

-Note: If you want to know more about education in the UK, refer to our Study in UK post!
+Note: If you want to know more about education in the UK, refer to our Study in UK and Top 10 Reasons to Study in the UK blog post!

 Features of the UK Education System